apache/drill/_docs/en/develop-custom-functions/025-tutorial-develop-a-simple-function.md

 `<Drill installation directory>/jars/3rdparty`

-**Note:** This tutorial shows the manual method for adding JAR files to Drill, however as of Drill 1.9, the Dynamic UDF feature provides a new method for users.
+**Note 1:** This tutorial shows the manual method for adding JAR files to Drill, however as of Drill 1.9, the Dynamic UDF feature provides a new method for users.

+**Note 2:** When your drill instance is attached to a docker and runs within a container, you need to copy the two maven generated JAR files using docker's cp command.

+            The syntax for the same is: docker cp SRC_PATH CONTAINER:<Drill installation directory>/jars/3rdparty

+            Example: docker cp C:Users\apacheUser\xyz.jar cfd0a7cf635b:/opt/drill/jars/3rdparty

 ## Test the New Function